Why is that every so many freelance copywriters are obsessed with their pants?

 Forget Pants, Focus On Copywriter Hats

 When a copywriter decides to include a hilarious comment about being too lazy to get dressed, they’re forgetting the professional copywriter.
 When somebody uses boiler-plate blog posts (‘X Ways To Do XYZ’), they’re forgetting the creative copywriter.
-And the only way of being a successful freelance copywriter is to find the balance between all of these different characters.
+And the only way to do a good job find the balance between all of these different characters.

 I am a freelance copywriter.
 I work for myself and enjoy the flexibility that can come with that.
 I’m a creative copywriter because I offer a unique perspective and new, original ideas.